-C. Potential Permanent Establishment Issues in Contract Research and Manufacturing significantly greater where significant manufacturing functions are outsourced by the foreign enterprise to an Indian CMO.
+III.
+Potential Permanent Establishment Issues in Contract Research and Manufacturing

+When a foreign enterprise proposes to outsource research and manufacturing functions to an Indian CRO/CMO, the outsourcing arrangement would have to be carefully structured in order to mitigate the risk of the Indian CRO/CMO being regarded as the Permanent Establishment ("PE") of the foreign enterprise.
+The risk is significantly greater where significant manufacturing functions are outsourced by the foreign enterprise to an Indian CMO.
 The issue of creation of an Indian PE to the foreign enterprise is a significant one given that; if such PE is created, the business income (attributable to the PE) of the foreign enterprise, which may otherwise not be taxed in India, would be subjected to taxation at the rate of 40%.